The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Your 20s are big in the world of insurance.
 Simply by moving from 19 to 20, you save an average of 20% on your car insurance.
 That’s because you’ve got a few more years of driving and life experience under your belt.
 All of which makes you a cheaper client to insure, which is good for the insurance companies.
 Still, there are some tricks of the trade to learn about your 20s in the world of insurance.
 Let’s take a look.

 It’s hard to pick one company that will give everyone the cheapest rate.
 People are too different and insurance is often too specific.
 But, we still want to get you a starting point when you’re shopping around for car insurance.
 So, just like we did with our teens, we decided to compare five insurers with a standard user profile across five zip codes (all metrics constant) to determine who has the cheapest car insurance rates.
 Here are the results.

 As we stated with our teens, you should consider this data as the first step to shopping for car insurance.

 Your twenties offer a lot of unique opportunities to both add to your insurance portfolio and save money.
 Turning 25, getting married, or adding renters or home insurance can have major impacts on your insurance profile.
 Let's explore more options to save after you leave your teen years.

 Keeping all your insurable interests within one insurer can not only make things easier but can lower your rates (auto and whatever you bundle it with).
-For your auto rate, you can lower it between $73-142 per year (renters and homeowners).
+For your auto rate, you can lower your costs by between $42 and $70 per year (renters and homeowners).